The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: Introduction

-Recent theoretical proposals show that contrary to the analysis of previous works \cite{BoughnStephen2006Aogd,DYSONFREEMAN2013IAGD}, it is be possible to detect single gravitons—the hypothetical particles of the gravitational field with macroscopic acoustic oscillators \cite{tobar2023detecting, tobar2024detectingkhzgravitonsneutron}.
-In short, by combining phononic gravitational wave detectors \cite{Weberoriginal,astone_resonant_1997} with modern phonon counting techniques \cite{HongSungkun2017HBaT, VelezSantiagoTarrago2019PaDo, MirhosseiniMohammad2020Sqto,vonLüpkeUwe2022Pmit}, it is possible to count single gravitons.
-The graviton detection schemes in Refs.~\cite{tobar2023detecting, tobar2024detectingkhzgravitonsneutron}, follow analogously to the historic photo-electric effect, which provided early evidence for the quantisation of electromagnetic radiation.
-For further details of the historical context of the photo-electric effect, we refer to the essay of Ref.~\cite{shenderov2024stimulatedabsorptionsinglegravitons}.
+Recent theoretical proposals show that contrary to the analysis of previous works \cite{BoughnStephen2006Aogd,DYSONFREEMAN2013IAGD}, it is be possible to detect single gravitons-the hypothetical particles of the gravitational field with macroscopic acoustic oscillators \cite{tobar2023detecting, tobar2024detectingkhzgravitonsneutron}, or essentially any gravitational wave detector with read-out in particle number basis \cite{carney2023}.
+More precisely, by combining phononic gravitational wave detectors \cite{Weberoriginal,astone_resonant_1997} with modern phonon counting techniques \cite{HongSungkun2017HBaT, VelezSantiagoTarrago2019PaDo, MirhosseiniMohammad2020Sqto,vonLüpkeUwe2022Pmit}, it is possible to count single gravitons.
+In essence, all it takes is a gravitational wave detector, with read-out in particle number basis - the ratio of number of discrete energy transitions in the detector to the number of incident quanta in the field, then defines a quantum efficiency for the graviton detector \cite{carney2023}.
+The graviton detection schemes in Refs.~\cite{tobar2023detecting, tobar2024detectingkhzgravitonsneutron,carney2023}, follow analogously to the historic photo-electric, and mimic electromagnetic photo-detection processes \cite{tobar2023detecting,carney2023}, which provided early evidence for the quantisation of electromagnetic radiation, although not a smoking-gun proof \cite{carney2023}.
+For further details of the historical context of the photo-electric effect, we refer to Ref.~\cite{shenderov2024stimulatedabsorptionsinglegravitons}.

-In this work, we further examine phononic and atomic systems as detectors of energy of radiation involving energy transfer between coupled harmonic oscillators.
-By examining semi-classical, quantum, and neo-classical models of the photo-electric effect, we demonstrate that a system of two coupled oscillators can replicate the core signatures of discrete energy absorption observed in photo-electric transitions.
+Here we provide a pedagogical comparison of phononic and atomic systems as detectors of energy of radiation involving energy transfer between coupled harmonic oscillators.
+By examining semi-classical, quantum, and neo-classical models of the photo-electric effect, we outline that a system of two coupled oscillators (which as we outline forms a generic model for all the distinct graviton detection schemes proposed in Refs.~\cite{tobar2023detecting, tobar2024detectingkhzgravitonsneutron,carney2023}), can replicate the core signatures of discrete energy absorption observed in photo-electric transitions.
 This includes the presence of a threshold frequency, intensity-independent energy transfer, and rapid transition times.